SteveHuntsmanBAESystems/BasicPathHomology/README.md

 **README**

 **OVERVIEW**
 This is research code implementing "basic" path homology in MATLAB.
 The key file is pathhomology.m, but this calls reashortestpaths.m.
-For a more performant and capable implementation building on this one and written by M. Yutin, see a similarly named repository in https://github.com/SteveHuntsmanBAESystems
+For a more performant and capable implementation building on this one and written by M. Yutin, see https://github.com/SteveHuntsmanBAESystems/PerformantPathHomology

 **CONTENTS**